malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 Claim 2:
 * For all thought about conscious experience, the individual can identify that thought as being their own.

-Note that these claims do not assume that all conscious experience is actually thought about; only that it is available for such thought.
+Note that these claims do not assume that all conscious experience is actually thought about; only that it is in principle available for such thought.
 Additionally, no assumption is made about whether other kinds of thought are consciously experienced or not.

 Theorem 1:
-* the content of conscious experience is upper bounded by the data for which visceral loop iteration 2 inferences can be produced.
+* the content of conscious experience is upper bounded by the data about which visceral loop iteration 2 inferences can be produced.

 Proof:
 * The _content of conscious experience_ refers to the set of data represented and/or processed within the brain which is consciously experienced by that individual, in distinction to other data represented and/or processed in the brain which is not consciously experienced.
 * As per claim 1, all of conscious experience must be available for producing subsequent inferences about those conscious experiences.
 * As per claim 2, the individual must be able to identify that they produced those inferences.
-* In order for an individual to identify an inference as being their own, they must have some beliefs about inference capabilities and how they relate to themselves as an individual entity.
+* In order for an individual to identify an inference as being their own, they must have some beliefs about their inference capabilities and how they relate to themselves as an individual entity.
 This is included in the set `M`, which iteration 2 produces inferences in relation to.
 * Imagine some supposed experience, and an inference `i` produced about that experience.
 Additionally imagine that an iteration 2 inference cannot be produced about `i`, for example, due to some incompatibility of structure, lack of data path to iteration 2 processing capabilities, or inherent limitation in iteration 2 processing capabilities.
 * The inference `i` cannot be identified in relation to the individual.
 As such, the supposed experience fails on Claim 2 and `i` must be in actual fact an inference about a non-conscious experience.
 * Thus, any experience that can only lead to inferences which cannot be included in an iteration 2 inference is not a conscious experience.

 # Summary and Conclusions

-Visceral loop explains why fRMI studies have shown that we become aware of a decision after its made.
+Visceral loop explains why fRMI studies have shown that we become aware of a decision after its made (tbd: citation needed).
 Because it takes extra processing cycles to consciously consider the fact of the decision being made.
 In short: we can only think about one thing at a time, so the decision itself and thought about the decision require separate steps.

 The visceral loop can be used to explain how someone concludes themselves as conscious.
 It can also be used to classify the kinds of thought that occur within an agent, and the kinds of thought that it's possible for an agent to have.
 For example, it may be the case that simpler organisms only ever operate with Iteration 1 thought.

 # References

+Block, N. (1995).
+On a confusion about a function of consciousness.
+Brain and Behavioral Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188. \[[Full Text](https://www.nyu.edu/gsas/dept/philo/faculty/block/papers/1995_Function.pdf)\]

 Conant, R. C., and Ashby, W. R. (1970).
 Every good regulator of a system must be a model of that system.
 Int.
 J. Systems Sci., vol. 1, No. 2, pp 89-97. https://doi.org/10.1080/00207727008920220. \[[Full Text](http://pespmc1.vub.ac.be/books/Conant_Ashby.pdf)\]